-Most people probably don’t realize the extent to which the Federal Reserve is active in the payments system.
-For example, as you just heard, I became president of the Federal Reserve Bank of Minneapolis last October.
+As Howard just mentioned, I became president of the Federal Reserve Bank of Minneapolis last October.
 Here’s the start of a rather typical conversation that I would have had with my friends and relatives last fall.
 “Congratulations!
 That’s fantastic.
 Now, what is it that you will do exactly?”
-They were delighted when I began telling them about FedACH.

-But I don’t think I’ve been invited here today because of my expertise in matters relating to RDFI ACH audit requirements.
-Rather, I think I’m here because I help formulate monetary policy for the United States.
+As it turns out, the job has a lot of interesting aspects.
+But I think I’ve been invited to speak here today because I help formulate monetary policy for the United States.
 So what I plan to do is give you some feel for how this part of my job works.
 In doing so, I’ll highlight the Federal Reserve’s quintessentially American structure.
 Unlike the central banks of other countries, you’ll see that ours is specifically designed to draw upon the insights of small-town businesses, farmers and ranchers, and large manufacturers, among others, to formulate monetary policy.
 Before I proceed, I must remind you that any views I express here today are my own, and not necessarily those of others in the Federal Reserve System.

 What do I mean by an American structure?
 Well, relative to its counterparts around the world, the U.S. central bank is highly decentralized.
 The Federal Reserve Bank of Minneapolis is one of 12 regional Reserve banks that, along with the Board of Governors in Washington, D.C., make up the Federal Reserve System.
 Our bank represents the ninth of the 12 Federal Reserve districts and includes Montana, the Dakotas, Minnesota, northwestern Wisconsin, and the Upper Peninsula of Michigan.